 HITECH authorized the EHR Incentive program, otherwise referred to as the Meaningful Use program, which provided significant incentives to physicians and hospitals that can prove they have adopted and are appropriately using technology, such as our EHR solutions.
-In order to qualify for HITECH funding under the current "meaningful use" criteria, including Stage 2 criteria, our clients are required to install and implement our products, certified as having met various requirements (as currently defined under the 2010 and 2012 Office of the National Coordinator for Health Information Technology ("ONC") Final Rules and under any future HITECH regulations and guidance that ONC may release), to achieve Meaningful Use by satisfying a variety of conditions outlined by the Centers for Medicare and Medicaid Services ("CMS") in 2010, 2012 and future years.
-The HITECH statute provides for a phased approach to implementation of the Meaningful Use standards, which the CMS Final Rules have specified to mean Stage 1 and Stage 2 (under way), with Stage 3 reserved for future rule-making based on the experiences to date but scheduled to begin, as first announced in December 2013, in 2017.
+In order to qualify for HITECH funding under the current "meaningful use" criteria, including Stage 2 criteria, our clients are required to install and implement our products that are certified as having met various Meaningful Use requirements, by satisfying a variety of conditions outlined by the Centers for Medicare and Medicaid Services ("CMS") in 2010, 2012 and future years.
+These Meaningful Use requirements are currently defined under the 2010 and 2012 Office of the National Coordinator for Health Information Technology ("ONC") Final Rules and, in the future, under any additional HITECH regulations and guidance that ONC may release.
+The HITECH statute provides for a phased approach to implementation of the Meaningful Use standards, which the CMS Final Rules have specified to mean Stage 1 and Stage 2 (under way), with Stage 3 reserved for future rule-making based on the experiences to date but scheduled to begin, as finalized in September 2014, in 2017.

 Given that CMS will release future regulations related to EHRs, our industry is presented with a challenge in preparing for compliance.
-Similarly, our ability to achieve product certification by the Certification Commission for Health Information Technology (which has announced it will be concluding its certification activities in 2014), the Drummond Group and/or other bodies to be accredited as certifying bodies, the changing frequency of the certification program, as proposed by ONC in December 2013, and the length, if any, of additional related development and other efforts required to meet Meaningful Use standards, could materially impact our ability to maximize the market opportunity.
+Similarly, our ability to achieve product certification by the Certification Commission for Health Information Technology (which has announced it will be concluding its certification activities in 2014), the Drummond Group and/or other bodies to be accredited as certifying bodies, any changing frequency of the certification program, as first proposed by ONC in December 2013, and the length, if any, of additional related development and other efforts required to meet Meaningful Use standards, could materially impact our ability to maximize the market opportunity.
 All of our market-facing EHR solutions were certified 2011/2012 compliant, in accordance with the applicable provider or hospital certification criteria adopted by the Secretary of Health and Human Services.
 Each of our market-facing EHRs has also been certified as compliant with 2014 Edition requirements, as well as the Allscripts ED, Allscripts dbMotionTM and FollowMyHealth products under the modular certification option.